ned14/outcome/doc/md/03-tutorial.md

 Some may feel that the potential loss of information caused by throwing away unknown C++ exception throws is unacceptable.
 This of course depends on your particular code base, if you are really sure that you never will throw anything but STL exception types, then you need not worry.
-Still, if you code may well throw a custom exception type then this is what `outcome<T>` is for:
+Still, if your code may well throw a custom exception type then this is what `outcome<T>` is for:

 ~~~{.cpp}